Frequently Asked Questions

-If you have questions about these different types of senior living at Mirabelle, or would like help determining which might be the best fit for you or your loved one, please contact us.
+If you have questions about these different types of senior living at Arbor Terrace Lakeway, or would like help determining which might be the best fit for you or your loved one, please contact us.
 We’re happy to answer your questions!

-What is the difference between memory care and a nursing home?
+What is the difference between memory care and skilled nursing in Texas?

 By contrast, a nursing home (also known as a skilled nursing facility) offers more comprehensive support to those who have extensive medical needs in more of a clinical environment.
 They provide the highest level of care possible outside of a hospital, delivering 24-hour care to seniors who have complex medical conditions and need hands-on assistance and monitoring.
 Skilled nursing facilities are the best choice for those who need assistance with tasks that go beyond the activities of daily living.

 Our Evergreen memory care neighborhood is led by a dedicated memory care director who oversees all operations of the neighborhood, as well as the clinical care provided to our residents.
 All Arbor team members are specially trained in the most current best practices for serving those who are living with dementia and participate in ongoing cognitive care training.

 How can memory care be paid for?